 Shake up your summer workout routine: hop on a mountain bike.
 Not only is mountain biking great cross-training for the sports you love, it doesn't actually feel like a workout.
 Riding singletrack is more like an adventure.
 At more than 500 calories burned per hour, it's also the perfect outdoor activity for fitness and endurance addicts.

 While beginner singletrack trails are mostly packed dirt, they do serve up enough obstacles to keep you on your toes.
-These basic mountain biking tips will help you tackle the trails with confidence.

 1. Watch the Trail